 Cybersecurity threats are growing exponentially as companies introduce an increasing number of Internet of Things (IoT) devices into operations and collect and store an ever- escalating amount of data.
 This technology and data sprawl is providing bad actors with more entry points into networks and systems.
-Too often, organizations have failed to make commensurate investments in data protection, even as mandates require companies to better safeguard sensitive data from ransomware, phishing campaigns and other cybercrimes.
+Too often, organisations have failed to make commensurate investments in data protection, even as mandates require companies to better safeguard sensitive data from ransomware, phishing campaigns and other cybercrimes.
 To be fair, rapid digital innovations in cloud computing, mobile devices, machine learning and other applications make it difficult for companies to keep pace with adequate security measures.
 As a result of these trends, annual global cybercrime damages are expected to reach $6 trillion in 2021.

 While most of the public reporting focuses on external breaches, insider threats pose as much of a security risk — if not more.
 An inside threat actor is someone who has privileged access to information technology systems and commits theft, fraud or sabotage, or who is careless in maintaining policies or practices aimed at preventing outsider access.
-A well-known class of malevolent inside actors has long focused on disrupting software development to disable systems, embezzle funds and/or embarrass organizations.
+A well-known class of malevolent inside actors has long focused on disrupting software development to disable systems, embessle funds and/or embarrass organisations.
 But in an operating environment dramatically altered by Covid-19, the insider threat has become even more acute.
 In particular, the transition to remote working, or “work from home” (WFH), has expanded the number of likely scenarios in which individuals may gain uncontrolled access to sensitive data.

-Workers with authorized access to certain materials and assets commit the lion’s share of insider damage, including the inappropriate use of data — whether calculated or negligent — and the intentional theft of data and proprietary information.
+Workers with authorised access to certain materials and assets commit the lion’s share of insider damage, including the inappropriate use of data — whether calculated or negligent — and the intentional theft of data and proprietary information.
 But former employees, vendors, business partners, contractors and others can pose as insiders, often by obtaining employee credentials, passwords or other privileged information.
 In fact, a 2018 Protiviti survey of 1,300 firms revealed that more than half viewed data sharing with partners and vendors as the primary source of their IT vulnerability.
 Furloughs and jobs losses resulting from the pandemic, along with economic lockdowns, are only increasing insider threat concerns.

 Regardless of an inside threat actor’s status or motivation, the damage they inflict on companies can spill over into communities in the form of lost jobs and opportunities.
 The threat can even affect entire industries and research efforts that lose an edge against overseas competitors.
-To diminish the likelihood of these consequences, organizations need to manage a variety of insider threat impacts, including the following:
+To diminish the likelihood of these consequences, organisations need to manage a variety of insider threat impacts, including the following:

 - Denial of Service and Sabotage — using technical methods to disable or disrupt normal business operations, including rendering a computer network unresponsive by flooding it with superfluous requests